shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 ![Blockchain Blocks](/assets/images/wis-blocks.png)

 Any small changes to the data in a block will change its unique ID.
 Since this block's ID changed, the block that comes after it (the "child block") will also change.
 Same with the next child, and the next one, and the next...
 In fact, all the blocks that come after the originally modified block will have to change their unique ID in order to maintain the chain!
-This means that it is easy to verify that two blockchain have the exact same data by simply checking the unique identifier of the last block on the chain.
+This means that it is easy to verify that two blockchains have the exact same data by simply checking the unique identifier of the last block on the chain.

 > To learn more about these basics of a blockchain, visit the demo/videos found here: [https://anders.com/blockchain/](https://anders.com/blockchain/)